We enjoyed a great evening and slept well even though it rained through the night.

 W142 59.925

 We passed by numerous homes, a B&B, and a handful of bush planes.
 Then reached a sign indicating the road to the historical mine was private with no trespassing.
-So we turned around rather than continue to explore further.
+We turned around.

 This aircraft is a 1968 Piper PA-18-150